Scorpion Research Logo Scorpion Research Header

 To create the Barcode image, enter the data into the Barcode Data Entry box.
 The Barcode image is updated automatically during entry.
 The usual size of this Barcode symbology consists of 18 numeric digits.
 Although the text appearing below the Barcode image reflects the data that has been entered, the actual image is based on data after it has been validated.

-For further information on EAN (European Article Numbering Association) please contact EAN International (http://www.ean-int.org), Blue Tower, Avenue Louise 326 - Bte 10, B-1050 Brussels, Belgium, Tel +32-2-788-78-00, Fax +32-2-788-78-99.
+For further information, please contact GS1 International (http://www.gs1.org), Blue Tower, Avenue Louise 326, B-1050 Brussels, Belgium, Tel +32-2-788-78-00, Fax +32-2-788-78-99.
+A local office may also be available in other countries.

 (Back)